IshikawaRasoto/integration-workshop-3/Melody.md

 The second mode of operation will be a mode that the system will tell by it's interface to the kid which note it wants.
 The melody will be pre-determined by a pre-loaded song.

-The third mode will be simillar to the second one, it will also want the children to place notes determined by a pre-loaded song.
+The third mode will be similar to the second one, it will also want the children to place notes determined by a pre-loaded song.
 However, the interface will be by sound, the system will play the note and the user should place the note in the right place by it's frequency.

 ![image](https://github.com/user-attachments/assets/13328c2f-e02f-4356-a31a-22013e4a0186)